Shturm0weak/Pengine-2.0/README.md

 ```
 cd Pengine-2.0 && mkdir Build && cd Build && cmake ..
 ```
+* Set up the working directory to `Pengine-2.0/SandBox/`.
 * Open Pengine and set up `SandBox` as a startup project.
 * Try to build and run.